 Arctic Cat sponsors a free Rider Training Course to teach ATV riding skills or to reinforce current riding skills.
-First-time purchasers without any previous ATV riding experience will receive a \$100.00 coupon from Arctic Cat through the SVIA/ASI after completing the training course (U.S. owners only, one incentive, and free rider training courses for appropriate immediate family members per ATV purchase).
+First-time purchasers without any previous ATV riding experience will receive a \$100.00 coupon from Arctic Cat through the SVIA/ASI after completing the training course (U.S. owners only, one incentive).
+Arctic Cat provides free rider training courses to appropriate immediate family members per ATV purchase.
+Others can take the training course for a small fee.
 See an authorized Arctic Cat ATV dealer for details or call (800) 887-2887 for training course information.